KieronHolmes/KieronHolmes/README.md

 ## 👨 Introduction

 Hi, I'm [Kieron](https://github.com/KieronHolmes).
-I am a developer for a Local Authority, focusing on web application development and process automation.
+I am a developer for a Local Authority based in the South-East of England, focusing on web application development and process automation.
 I am currently studying towards an MSc in Computer Science with the University of Essex Online.

 This GitHub page will contain academic works as I progress through the course and open-source developments and contributions.